-This is the eighth blog post of the Maine Arts Leadership Initiative (MALI) Phase 5 Teacher Leader stories.
-This series contains a set of questions so you can learn a little bit about the work they are doing as Maine arts educators.
+This is the first blog post of the Phase 6 Maine Arts Leadership Initiative (MALI) Teacher Leader stories.
+This series includes a set of questions so you can learn a little bit about the work each Maine visual or performing arts teacher or artist is doing.
 CLICK HERE for more information on MALI.
-CLICK HERE for more information on the 73 of the MALI Teacher Leaders.
+CLICK HERE for more information on the 81 Teacher Leaders plus 4 Teaching Artist Leaders.
 CLICK HERE for Arts education resources.
 CLICK HERE for the MALI Resource Bank.
-Search in the “search archives” box on the bottom right side of this post for past stories.
-There have been 67 posted to date.
+Search in the “search archives” box on the bottom right side of this post for past teacher leader stories.
+There have been 72 posted to date.
 Thank you Jason for sharing your story!

-What do you like best about being a music/art/dance/drama educator?
+What do you like best about being a theater educator?

-What do you believe are three keys to ANY visual and performing arts program?
+What do you believe are three keys to ANY successful visual and performing arts education?

-How have you found assessment to be helpful in your classroom?
+How have you found assessment to be helpful to you in your classroom?

-What have been the benefits in becoming involved in the arts assessment initiative?
+What have been the benefits in becoming involved in the Maine Arts Leadership Initiative?

 What are you most proud of in your career?

-What gets in the way of becoming a better teacher or doing a better job as a teacher?
+What gets in the way of being a better teacher or doing a better job as a teacher?

 Look into your crystal ball: what advice would you give to teachers?

 Imagine you are 94 years old.
-You are looking back.
+You’re looking back.
 Do you have any regrets?

 I have regrets everyday – how I could have taught that better, worked harder to connect with a student, not said something that hurt someone’s feelings.
 I guess I hope when I’m that old I won’t regret the time I’ve spent teaching theater and the time I’ve missed with my own children.